paneldata/soep-core/metadata/study.md

 ## Study Info

-The German Socio-Economic Panel (SOEP) study is a wide-ranging annual representative longitudinal study of private households, located at the German Institute for Economic Research, DIW Berlin.
-In 2017 more than 33,000 individuals im more than 19,000 households have been interviewed by the fieldwork organization Kantar Public.
+The German Socio-Economic Panel (SOEP-Core) study is a wide-ranging annual representative longitudinal study of private households, located at the German Institute for Economic Research, DIW Berlin.
+In 2018 more than 32,000 individuals im more than 18,000 households have been interviewed by the fieldwork organization Kantar Public.
 The data provide information on all household members, consisting of Germans living in the Eastern and Western German States, foreigners, and immigrants to Germany.
 The Panel was started in 1984.
 Some of the many topics include household composition, occupational biographies, employment, earnings, health and satisfaction indicators.
 As early as June 1990—even before the Economic, Social and Monetary Union—SOEP expanded to include the states of the former German Democratic Republic (GDR), thus seizing the rare opportunity to observe the transformation of an entire society.
 Also immigrant samples were added in 1994/95 and 2013/2015 to account for the changes that took place in Germany society.
 Two samples of refugees were introduced in 2016, another one in 2017.
+In 2018 Sample O includes nearly 1000 households located primariyly in bigger cities.
 Further new samples were added in 1998, 2000, 2002, 2006, 2009, 2010, 2011, 2012, and 2017.
 The survey is constantly being adapted and developed in response to current social developments.
-The international version contains 95% of all cases surveyed (for citation please use the corresponding DOI 10.5684/soep.v34i).
+The international version contains 95% of all cases surveyed (for citation please use the corresponding DOI 10.5684/soep-core.v35i).

 A more detailled overview can be found in the [SOEP Companion](http://companion.soep.de/) with the following chapters: